nicolas5000/io-rts-esp32/README.md

 - Visual Studio Code (also known as VSCode)
 - ESP-IDF extension for VSCode and ESP-IDF SDK installed

+### Supported devices

+The project has been fully tested on these IO devices:
+- Somfy RS100 SOLAR IO roller shutter
+- Velux solar shutter (SSL)
+- Somfy Dexxo Smart io 800 (garage door with on/off light and on/off switch)

+The project should work with most of the IO devices of type shutter, light and switch.
+Please provide feedback for other models working (or not) on your side.

 ### Starting guide

 Here are a few steps to follow to start with this project:
 1. If you are nor familiar with VSCode and ESP-IDF, I encourage you to read ESP-IDF starting guide and try the "Hello world" example on your ESP32-S3 board.
 You should be able to build the example, flash the binary to your ESP32-S3 board and monitor the execution from ESP-IDF monitor tool before going to next step.
 2. Download this project / clone the repository, then open the project folder in VSCode.
 3. Choose the ESP32-S3 target
-4. Open "SDK Configuration Editor" to configure the project.
-Go to "IO RTS Project Configuration" section and choose the GPIO pins you want to use to connect the SX1276 radio module.
+4. Open "SDK Configuration Editor" to configure the project and go to "IO RTS Project Configuration" section.
+Configure network and choose the GPIO pins you want to use to connect the SX1276 radio module.
 The default configuration is compatible with the [Lilygo T3S3 SX1276 board](https://wiki.lilygo.cc/get_started/en/LoRa_GPS/T3S3/T3S3.html#Pin-Overview) even if I have never testes this board...
 5. Use wires to connect all the pins between ESP32-S3 board and SX1276 module (power, ground, and all pins chosen in the configuration)
 6. Build the source code, flash it to the board and monitor (there is single button that does everything if you are confident, otherwise, use the 3 buttons in this order).